The delicate fibres and dyes of antique costumes, textiles and fabrics make them very sensitive to the changing atmospheric conditions in your home.

 As long as insect larvae have not begun to attack the costume fabric, they can be brushed off gently.
 Do this outside on a fine day away from other textiles when the fabric is dry and well aired.

-Serious insect infestation should be dealt with by a professional restorer or conservation specialist.
+Serious insect infestation in antique costumes should be dealt with by a professional restorer or conservation specialist.

 Never iron dirty textiles as heat seals dirt into the fabric, fixes stains and can cause fading.